ZRRero/aws-exercises/exercises/computing/lambda/create_lambda_sns_sqs/README.md

-## Computing AWS - Create a Lambda function with origin in API Gateway and destination in SQS
+## Computing AWS - Create a Lambda function with origin in SNS Topic and destination in SQS

 ### Objectives